Sundance Film Festival

-The Sundance Film Festival (formerly Utah/US Film Festival, then US Film and Video Festival) is an annual film festival organized by the Sundance Institute.
-It is the largest independent film festival in the United States, with more than 46,660 attending in 2016.
-It takes place each January in Park City, Utah; Salt Lake City, Utah; and at the Sundance Resort (a ski resort near Provo, Utah), and acts as a showcase for new work from American and international independent filmmakers.
+The Sundance Film Festival is an annual film festival organized by the Sundance Institute.
+It is the largest independent film festival in the United States, with 423,234 combined in-person and online viewership in 2023.

+The festival has acted as a showcase for new work from American and international independent filmmakers.
 The festival consists of competitive sections for American and international dramatic and documentary films, both feature films and short films, and a group of out-of-competition sections, including NEXT, New Frontier, Spotlight, Midnight, Sundance Kids, From the Collection, Premieres, and Documentary Premieres.

+The festival was established in Salt Lake City, Utah, in 1978 as the Utah/US Film Festival.
+The festival moved to nearby Park City, Utah, in 1981 and was renamed the US Film and Video Festival.
+It was renamed the Sundance Film Festival in 1991.

+From its inception, and through 2026, the festival has taken place every January in Utah.
+In March 2025, it was announced that the festival will be moving to Boulder, Colorado, for the 2027 festival and beyond.

 History

 1978: Utah/US Film Festival

 Sundance began in Salt Lake City in August 1978 as the Utah/US Film Festival in an effort to attract more filmmakers to Utah.
-It was founded by Sterling Van Wagenen, head of Robert Redford's company Wildwood, and John Earle of the Utah Film Commission.
+Robert Redford, who was based in the area, was its main founder, with the festival eventually being named for Redford's "Sundance" land he purchased in the nearby Wasatch Mountains; Redford had renamed this land after his character in Butch Cassidy and the Sundance Kid.
+It was also co-founded by Sterling Van Wagenen, head of Robert Redford's company Wildwood Enterprises, Inc, John Earle and Cirina Hampton-Catania of the Utah Film Commission.
 The 1978 festival featured films such as Deliverance, A Streetcar Named Desire, Midnight Cowboy, Mean Streets, and Sweet Smell of Success.

 The goal of the festival was to showcase American-made films, highlight the potential of independent film, and increase visibility for filmmaking in Utah.
 The main focus of the event was to conduct a competition for independent American films, present a series of retrospective films and filmmaker panel discussions, and celebrate the Frank Capra Award.
 The festival also highlighted the work of regional filmmakers who worked outside the Hollywood system.

-In 1979, Sterling Van Wagenen left to head up the first-year pilot program of what became the Sundance Institute, and James W. Ure took over briefly as executive director, followed by Cirina Hampton Catania.
+In 1979, Sterling Van Wagenen left to head up the first-year pilot program of what became the Sundance Institute, and James W. Ure took over briefly as executive director, followed by Cirina Hampton Catania, who was asked by Governor Matheson to help bring the festival into profitability as the governing board was preparing to disband it due to debts incurred in 1978.
+Catania generated sponsorships, in-kind contributions, and advertising revenue, and the festival continued.
 More than 60 films were screened at the festival that year, and panels featured many well-known Hollywood filmmakers.
 Also that year, the first Frank Capra Award went to Jimmy Stewart.
 The festival also made a profit for the first time.
-In 1980, Catania left to pursue a production career in Hollywood.